A&M to make decision on coach 'very shortly'

 "We've got the best facilities in the SEC, we've got the best stadium ... and we intend to have the best coach before this is over," he said.

+Fisher reiterated Thursday that he expects to be on the sideline Saturday for the Seminoles' regular-season finale against Louisiana-Monroe.
+Florida State (5-6) needs a win to become bowl eligible for a 36th consecutive season, the longest active streak nationally.

 Fisher won the BCS National Championship in 2013 with the Seminoles and is 83-23 in eight seasons as their head coach.
-Sources told ESPN.com earlier this week that the Aggies are preparing to make a lucrative offer to Fisher.
 The coach has deflected questions repeatedly about his future in recent days.
-The latest such instance came on Thursday when he appeared on ESPNU SiriusXM radio.
+The latest such instance came Thursday when he appeared on ESPNU SiriusXM radio.
 Fisher said he was not going to talk about potential jobs.

-Fisher's contract contains a buyout that by most measures is relatively small.
-It only includes a requirement that he pay the remaining contracts of assistant coaches who aren't retained at FSU after his departure.
-That includes his ops director and strength and conditioning coach.

 Asked for a timetable when he might make a choice, Fisher answered, "I always make decisions at the end of the year after things are finished."